Crime and Literature, 1600-1750

 Module co-ordinator: Dr Kate Loveman

-We will consider a wide range of texts, including early seventeenth-century plays, eighteenth-century novels, news pamphlets, biographies, and ballads.
+We will consider a wide range of texts, including early 17th century plays, 18th century novels, news pamphlets, biographies and ballads.
 In addition to looking at how actual malefactors spurred imaginative literature, we will also read literature which was itself judged criminal by the authorities.
-The authors studied will include the still famous (Thomas Dekker, Daniel Defoe, John Gay) to the once infamous (Elizabeth Cellier, Thomas Dangerfield).
+The authors studied will include the still famous (Thomas Dekker, Daniel Defoe, John Gay) and the once infamous (Elizabeth Cellier, Thomas Dangerfield).